kennedysgarage/kennedysgarage/_posts/2011-02-20-polaroid-psd.md

 layout: post
 permalink: /articles/polaroid-psd/
 title: Polaroid (PSD)
-image: polaroid-psd
+image: /assets/posts/polaroid-psd/hero.png
-excerpt: I recently had to work on a little project that I required some polaroid images.
+description: I recently had to work on a little project that I required some polaroid images.
 I figured I would release for all to use.
 tags:
 - resource
 - psd